Hawk's Vengeance

-Hawk's Vengeance is a 1996 Canadian-American action film directed by Marc F. Voizard, starring Gary Daniels, Jayne Heitmeyer, Cass Magda and George Chiang.
+Hawk's Vengeance is a 1996 Canadian action film directed by Marc F. Voizard, starring Gary Daniels, Jayne Heitmeyer, Cass Magda and George Chiang.
 A spin-off/sequel to Snake Eater III: His Law (1992) and the fourth installment of the Snake Eater film series, it introduces "Hawk" Kelly, the British-raised stepbrother of the previous films' "Soldier" Kelly, who investigates his sibling's mysterious death amidst a gang war between ethnic Chinese and white skinheads.
 The series' usual star Lorenzo Lamas does not appear, and his role is recast with another actor during a brief expository scene.

 Plot

 Police officer Jack "Soldier" Kelly is lured by a skinhead into a back alley, where two other men ambush him.
 They gun down Soldier, then cover their tracks by eliminating the skinhead and putting the weapon of the crime in the latter's hand.
 When informed of the mysterious death, Jack's stepbrother, British Royal Marines lieutenant Eric "Hawk" Kelly, flies to the U.S. to seek answers.
 His brother's partner on the force, Detective Lizzie Hampton, tells him to stay out of it, but he does not heed her request and starts investigating on his own.

 Hawk meets Lipo, a young member of the Ba Wang, an ethnic Chinese gang, who informs him that Soldier was killed while investigating a rival skinhead group, the Death Skulls.
 As part of the official investigation, Hampton is called to the morgue, where a badly mutilated body has been delivered: several organs are missing and she recognizes the Ba Wang's tattoo on one arm.
 Hawk kidnaps the leader of the Skulls and forces him to come clean about the hidden side of their activities, before killing him.

 The Skulls work for Elias T. Garr, a former marine himself who was once stationed in Southeast Asia, and became a master in the martial art of kali.
 He has since become a ruthless kingpin, and turned to organ trafficking with the help of his two less-than-competent henchmen, "Blade" and Duquesne, and his underground surgeon Dr. Catherine Blythe.
 Garr uses the Skulls and their war against the Ba Wang to procure bodies for his racket.
 Much like his sibling, Hawk is skilled in the arts of subterfuge and weapon rigging, and starts whittling down Garr's crime syndicate.
 Meanwhile, Hampton has noticed Hawk's presence in the vicinity of the Skulls' headquarters, and after confronting him, joins his effort as the two grow feelings for each other.